 - The Edwardian Ball: Is the perfect thing to do if you and your honey like to get dressed up in costumes and go to a fun party.

 - Modernism Week, Palm Springs: The annual mid-century extravaganza includes a few tours that get you inside some of Palm Springs' modernist icons.
 See all the things to do while at modernism week in this guide (besides going to the official events, you can take your own tour of some of Palm Springs' best mid-century homes and buildings.

-- Date Festival, Indio: You wouldn't believe all the kinds of dates they grow and display during this county fair.
+- Riverside County Fair & Date Festival: You wouldn't believe all the kinds of dates they grow and display during this county fair.
 And the events are fun, too—including big-name headliner music acts performing on stage.